Digital Marketing Tools and Resources To Grow Your Business

-Conductor is powerful because of their reporting suite as well, which gives you insight into how well you are ranking and provides executive-level easy to understand graphs and reports.
+Conductor is powerful because of its reporting suite as well, which gives you insight into how well you are ranking and provides executive-level easy-to-understand graphs and reports.

 Best for: enterprise brands and agencies working with enterprise brands.

-Raven also offers technical insights around onpage SEO as well as site speed and mobile user experience, which other tools do not offer.
-And if you’re a consultant to clients, Raven can be used to offer reporting to them on a whitelabel basis.
+Raven also offers technical insights around on-page SEO as well as site speed and mobile user experience, which other tools do not offer.
+And if you’re a consultant to clients, Raven can be used to offer to report to them on a white-label basis.

-Best for: medium size businesses with dedicated SEO teams, consultants.
+Best for: medium size businesses with dedicated SEO teams, and consultants.

 Pricing: starts at $109/mo ($99/mo if paid up front) and up from there.

-SanityCheck.io is a newcomer to the SEO tools space.
+Formerly SanityChecker, SeoTesting.com is relatively new to the SEO tools space.
 I was a bit dubious about it at first, but it has become a tool that I appreciate because it gives me a high-level look at my Search Console data daily and weekly, including changes in clicks and visibility.